Variables

 To use a variable in a property with a drop-down list of options, the drop-down will include all currently defined variables for you to choose from.

 When a pipeline run begins, all of its variables are initialized with the default value that was specified when the variable was created.
-Variable values can be assigned or reassigned dynamically while the pipeline runs, typically through the use of Python scripts.
+Variable values can be assigned or reassigned dynamically while the pipeline runs, typically through the use of Python scripts or the Update Scalar component.
 Values set in this way are valid only for the current run of the pipeline, and for the next run of the pipeline the variable will revert to its default value, or a new value must be assigned.

 Creating variables

-- Click the Manage variable icon, (x), on the control box in the top-right of the canvas.
-The Manage your variables dialog will open, listing all pipeline and project variables available to the current pipeline.
-In this dialog, you can edit or delete any existing variables, or create a new variable.
+- Click the Variables tab to see all pipeline and project variables available to the current pipeline.
+In this tab, you can edit or delete any existing variables, or create a new variable.

-- Click Create variable to open the Create a variable dialog.
+- Click Add to open the Add a variable dialog.

 - Select either Project variable or Pipeline variable.